jlengrand/vscode-elm-signature/README.md

 `vscode-elm-signature` provides [hoogle](https://www.haskell.org/hoogle/) like functionality to your Elm projects. **You can use it to search your codebase to search by function name, or type signature**.

+This project si still in a very early phase and should be used with caution.
+See below for a list of current limitations.

 ## Features

 ### Signatures overview